ahopkins/elasticmanager/README.md

 ## Getting Started

-1. To get started, add the package to your repository (*`pip install` will be available once a more complete version is ready*).
+1. To get started, install from pip.

+  pip install elasticmanager

 1. Add `elasticmanager` to your `settings.py` (this enables management commands).
 1. Put the name of your index in `settings.py`: `ELASTICSEARCH_INDEX = 'myindex'`
 1. Subclass `elasticmanager.ElasticModel`.